Shyama Charan Tripura

 Shyama Charan Tripura is an Indian politician and social activist from Tripura.
 He was a Member of Legislative Assembly (MLA) representing Chawamanu in 1998 and 2003.
-He won from Chhawmanu twice and from Santibazar for one time as a Member of Legislative Assembly(MLA).
+He won from Chhawmanu twice and from Santibazar once as an MLA.

 He was an active voice for tribal rights.

 He was the founder of Tripura Upajati Juba Samiti and Indigenous People's Front of Tripura along with Harinath Debbarma.